marmarek/qubes-qvm-screenshot-tool/README.md

 Need example?
 All screenshots on this tutorial done by this tool :)

 # Changelog
-0.5 beta - added option to reopen closed dialog (imgurl upload dialog) again at AppVM.
+0.6 - Now possible to skip first dialog and make choice from command line: `--region-only` or `--fullscreen` 0.5 beta - added option to reopen closed dialog (imgurl upload dialog) again at AppVM.
 "Kshaphoot" removed if it's not installeted at the Qubes system. <br>
 0.4 beta - fixed some minor issues with user "pictures" dir name on dom0.  (multilingual) <br>
 0.3 beta - fixed some minor issues with user "pictures" dir name on destination VM. (multilingual) <br>